mdn/content/files/en-us/web/api/clipboard/read/index.md

 Notes:

-- Even though the butterfly image is a PNG file, it is copied into the clipboard as a PNG.
+- Even though the butterfly image is a JPG file, when read from the clipboard it is a PNG.
 - If prompted, you will need to grant permission in order to paste the image.

 ## Specifications